Responsive Websites Display Properly on all Mobile Devices and are Google-Approved

 - It saves resources when Googlebot crawls your site.

-In 2015, Google announced that they would start favoring mobile-friendly websites in their search results.
+Google favors mobile-friendly websites in their search results.
 This means when “Googling” on mobile devices, websites that are mobile-friendly will be displayed first.
 Furthermore, a report released in May 2015 shows that the average adult spends three hours a day – more than half of total Internet usage time – on a mobile device.*

 From the traffic statistics of our clients’ responsive, smartphone-friendly websites, we have witnessed anywhere from 10% to 40% of the visitors calling from their smartphones after visiting that client’s website on their smartphones.